 Assume no change in vocal tone or intensity.

-In order to keep a consistent microphone signal, it’s imperative to keep the microphone pointed at your mouth and at an unchanging distance and angle.
+To keep a consistent microphone signal, it's imperative to keep the microphone pointed at your mouth and an unchanging distance and angle.
 So when you turn your head, move the microphone relative to your head turn, and vice versa!

 If the microphone is wired, caution should be taken to avoid tripping over the audio cable.
 Wireless microphones are often used in presentations for improved user experience and safety.